AuroraZengfh/RobustMerge/README.md

 ### Model Preparation

-Create `model` folder, donwload base model [LLaVA](https://github.com/haotian-liu/LLaVA) and put the checkpoint in the folder.
+Create `models` folder, donwload base model [LLaVA](https://github.com/haotian-liu/LLaVA) and put the checkpoint in the folder.

 ### Data and Instruction Preparation